Information about modules and courses

 Public Health Nutrition provides insight into the nutritional factors affecting the health of a population and population groups and the use of this insight to promote health.
 It also addresses nutritional questions related to food services and integrates social and behavioural aspects of food and eating.

-This module has a choice from four different courses, each 5 ECTS.
+This module offers a choice of four different courses, each worth 5 ECTS.
 To complete the module, you need three courses.
-However, you may very well choose all four courses of this module (15 ECTS in your elective module + 5 ECTS additionally).
+However, you may very well choose all four courses in this module (15 ECTS in your elective module + 5 ECTS additionally).

 Nutrition and society NUTR-221

-The student will learn the basics of how to plan, execute and evaluate a health promotion program.
-Issues related to the interactions between human nutrition science and the society, such as global views on chronic diseases and the effect of the diet on environmental issues, will also be discussed.
+The students learn the basics of how to plan, execute and evaluate a health promotion program.
+Issues related to the interactions between human nutrition science and the society, such as global views on chronic diseases, the impact of the diet on environmental issues, and steering of food consumption on a population level, are also discussed.

 Nutritional epidemiology NUTR-223

 Nutritional epidemiology focuses on the relationships between dietary factors and health outcomes in order to prevent diseases and promote health.
 The course introduces the principles of epidemiological research with a focus on emphasizing assessment of dietary exposures, methodological considerations, and statistical issues such as energy adjustment.
-The course covers key statistical methods and practical exercises conducted with SPSS.
+The course covers key statistical methods and practical exercises performed with a statistical software, such as R or SPSS.

 Health promotion through food services NUTR-225